Your customer journey does not start on your homepage.

 Discovery visitors don’t always want “Buy now.”

-Give them the next step that matches their mindset:
+Give them the next right step:

 -

-compare
+compare options

 -